AndriiZhydkykh/wdio-telnyx-docker/readme.md

 # JavaScript auto test (webdriverIO chrome,firefox,microsoft edge and allure report) for site www.telnyx.com
+## You can run tests local, in local headless mode and in the docker

 ## Installation:
 - Install node js v18.9.0 or higher